-According to the latest available Audited Financial Statements, the Company is subject to the simplified obligations and as such the preparation of a recovery plan is not a requirement at this stage.
-However, the Company acknowledge the obligation to submit the Form 20-01 which represents the main contents of the recovery plan to CySEC by 30 September 2020.
-In this respect, the Company shall comply with the said reporting obligation submitting the form by the designated deadline and updating the contents of the form every two years.
+According to the latest available Audited Financial Statements, the Company is subject to the simplified obligations and as such has complied with the said reporting obligation by submitting the Form 20-01 to CySEC by 30 September 2020.
+The Company will update the contents of the Form and submit it to CySEC by 30 September 2022.